zverok/the_schema_is/README.md

     - the_schema_is/cops
   ```
 3. Run `rubocop` and see what it now says about your models.
-4. Now you can add schema definitions manually, or allow `rubocop --auto-fix` (or `-a`) to do its job!
-NB: you can always use `rubocop --auto-fix --only TheSchemaIs` to auto-fix ONLY this schema thing
+4. Now you can add schema definitions manually, or allow `rubocop --auto-correct` (or `-a`) to do its job!
+NB: you can always use `rubocop --auto-correct --only TheSchemaIs` to auto-correct ONLY this schema thing

 To make reporting cleaner, all cops are split into: